mhotan/CityBikeDataExplorer/README.md

 * From within psql run "create extension postgis;" You should see "CREATE EXTENSION" in the console
 * Exit psql with "\q"
 * Run ./gradlew build
-* java -jar st-db-driver/build/libs/st-db-driver-execjar-1.0.jar <path to data zips/csv>
+* Run "java -jar st-db-driver/build/libs/st-db-driver-execjar-1.0.jar [path directory of csv or zip files]"